HomeDev GuideRecipesAPI Reference

 Note

-If you are already live with Optimizely Graph on Optimizely Content Management System (CMS 12), see Project migration for CMS 12 with Optimizely Graph.
+If you already use Optimizely Graph on Content Management System (CMS) 12, go to Project migration for CMS 12 with Optimizely Graph.

 Prerequisites